 (1) The Pastor shall, officially or on his application, be placed on retirement, if he has become permanently incapable of fulfilling his official duties as a result of physical disability or as a result of physical and mental weakness or if in the opinion of Church Council, beneficial endeavours in a Pastor’s post are no longer possible.

-(2) The Pastor may be declared permanently incapable of fulfilling his official duties if during a period of six months he has been ill for more than three months without having performed any duties, and there appear to be no prospect of him resuming such duties within a further six months.
+(2) The Pastor may be declared permanently incapable of fulfilling his official duties if during a period of six months he has been ill for more than three months without having performed any duties, and there appear to be no prospects of him resuming such duties within a further six months.

-(3) If doubts exist about the Pastor’s incapacity he is obliged to undergo medical examinations and observations and to release the doctors from their bond of secrecy.
+(3) If doubts exist about the Pastor’s incapacity, he is obliged to undergo medical examinations and observations and to release the doctors from their bond of secrecy.
 Church Council may demand a medical report.
 The institution ordering the examination shall bear the costs.

-(4) If the Pastor is to be retired in terms of this section, he shall be given notice to this effect and shall be called upon to lodge objections within a period of not less than four weeks.
+(4) If the Pastor is to be retired in terms of this Section, he shall be given notice to this effect and shall be called upon to lodge objections within a period of less than four weeks.

 (5) If no objections are lodged within the time stipulated, the Pastor shall be retired.
 If objections are lodged within the period stipulated, the necessary conclusions are reached through a process by which a medical report is obtained and the Pastor is given an opportunity to present his case.
 The Congregational Council as well as the responsible Dean are to be consulted.

-(6) If it appears that the Pastor is unable to exercise his rights due to physical or mental disability he shall be given assistance, preferably with the consent of his family, provided that no legal curator or guardian has yet been appointed.
+(6) If it appears that the Pastor is unable to exercise his rights due to physical or mental disability, he shall be given assistance, preferably with the consent of his family, provided that no legal curator or guardian has yet been appointed.

 (7) The Pastor may be prohibited from carrying out his duties, wholly or partially, for the duration of the investigation if this is deemed essential for the sake of office.
-This provision is not subject to review in terms of section 31.
+This provision is not subject to review in terms of Section 31.

 (8) If the capacity of the Pastor to perform his duties is confirmed, the investigation is to be terminated.
-If the investigation results in the retirement of the Pastor within a period of three months from the end of the period referred to in paragraph (4) above, then the retirement commences at the end of the 3-month period.
+If the investigation results in the retirement of the Pastor within a period of three months from the end of the period referred to in Section 55(4), then the retirement commences at the end of the 3-month period.
 If the investigation takes longer, the retirement commences on a date to be decided by Church Council, but not later than at the end of the month in which the decision is conveyed to the Pastor.

 (9) The decision to retire the Pastor is taken by Church Council.